superfly/docs/reference/configuration.html.md

 ### `services.concurrency`

-The services concurrency sub-section configures how to measure load for an application to inform [load balancing](/docs/reference/load-balancing) and [scaling](/docs/reference/scaling).
+The services concurrency sub-section configures how to measure load for an application to inform [load balancing](/docs/reference/load-balancing) and, for legacy apps only, [scaling](/docs/reference/legacy-scaling).

 This section is a simple list of key/values, so the section is denoted with single square brackets like so: